 Civil Litigation & Disputes

-In the arena of complex civil disputes and litigation, Mr. Aghaian's engagements include:
+In the arena of complex civil litigation and disputes, Mr. Aghaian's engagements include:

 Examples of some of Mr. Aghaian's prosecutions and investigations as a federal prosecutor, include: